aboudard/angular-security/README.md

 Protect your cookies from javascript access by setting the `HttpOnly` flag on the server side.

-A cookie with the Secure attribute is only sent to the server with an encrypted request over the HTTPS protocol
+A cookie with the `Secure` attribute is only sent to the server with an encrypted request over the HTTPS protocol.

+The `SameSite` attribute can be set to `Strict` or `Lax` to prevent CSRF attacks.

 ![Local cookies with httpOnly flag](doc_cookies.png)